SiebenCorgie/vola/docs/ideas.md

 There if probably a scientific term for that, however, I don't know it yet.

 The Domains described above are somewhat hierarchically.
 Top-down you assemble a `field` of `primitives` using `operations`.
 Each of those can possibly take a calculated (or constant) value as an argument.
-Those have to be calculated before hand in a `arithmetic` domain.
+Those have to be calculated before hand in a `algebra` domain.
-We therefore (on AST level at least) make a distinction between `combinatorical` level and `arithmetic` level.
+We therefore (on AST level at least) make a distinction between `combinatorical` level and `algebra` level.
 This is reflected in the syntax, as
-`combinatorical` arguments are supplied in `<>` braces, and `arithmetics` are supplied in normal `()` braces.
+`combinatorical` arguments are supplied in `<>` braces, and `algebra` are supplied in normal `()` braces.

 ### Random stuff
-- `prim`: is always: functional, pure and the block is `arithmetic`.
+- `prim`: is always: functional, pure and the block is `algebra`.
 - `op`: must be finite recursion (inlineable)
 - syntax sugar for iteration `sum`, `mul`.
 - `field`